sws2apps/sws2apps-docs/organized/docs/app-overview/welcome-to-organized.md

 ## Why is Organized a web application?
 Is it safe to use in a congregation?

-We believe that transitioning from desktop applications to web applications offers many advantages and greater flexibility, while still maintaining a high level of security.
-With web applications, you can access your data from any device with a browser, regardless of the platform or operating system.
-This means you can work seamlessly across Windows, Mac, Linux, ChromeOS, and mobile devices running Android, iPadOS, or iOS.
+We believe that moving from desktop to web applications offers many advantages and greater flexibility for congregations, while maintaining top-level security.
+With a web application, you can access your data from any device with a browser—whether you're using Windows, Mac, Linux, ChromeOS, or mobile devices like Android, iPadOS, iOS, or even less popular systems like SailfishOS and HarmonyOS.
+This makes working across platforms seamless and more convenient.

-We understand the security challenges of web applications, and we've taken every step to ensure that your data is safe and secure.
-Our app is built using the latest and most advanced security technologies, and we're constantly working to enhance its security and keep up with the latest developments in web technologies.

-To ensure that only members of your congregation can access your data, we've implemented a range of special security measures.
-These include local storage, end-to-end encryption, two-factor authentication, and an app lock feature.
-With these measures in place, you can be confident that your data is strongly confidential and always protected.
+We understand the security challenges that come with web applications, and we've taken all necessary steps to keep your data safe.
+Our app is built using cutting-edge security technologies, and we're continuously improving it to stay ahead of any challenges and comply with main data protection regulations like GDPR in Europe.
+To ensure that only your congregation members can access sensitive data, we've implemented several security features, including local storage, end-to-end encryption, two-factor authentication, and an app lock feature.
+With these measures in place, you can be confident that your congregation's data remains confidential and protected at all times.
+To learn more about our Organized's security and GDPR compliance, see the [FAQ – Security](../faq/security.md) page.

 ## Have more specific questions?